farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > _I can't reach it, can you give me a boost?_

 Be warned that, by doing this, you are also exposing yourself to possible consequences that this roll might end up creating.

-## **Take the Lead**

-When you `take the lead`, you coordinate multiple members of the group to tackle a problem together.
-Describe how your character is leading the group.

-> Each player character who's involved makes an **action roll**.
-The team counts the **single best result** as the final result.
->
-> The character leading the group action consumes `-1 momentum` for each PC that rolled **1-3** as their best result.
-> If a player can't consume the required momentum, they take
->
-> ---
->
-> _It's fine, I know the way.
-Just follow me.
-But don't make a sound, or you'll wake it up._

-**The group action result covers everyone who rolled.** If you don't roll, your character doesn't get the effects of the action.

 ## Protect